CoasterKaty/BitLocker-PowerShell/README.md

 # BitLocker-PowerShell
-PowerShell script to encrypt a device's OS disk using the device serial as the PIN
+PowerShell script to encrypt a device's OS disk using the device serial as the PIN.
+See https://katystech.blog/mem/bitlocker-with-pin for details.

+This script is intended to be pushed to devices through Intune, and if pushed to Autopilot devices should ensure that they are encrypted by the time the user first logs on.
+While using the device serial is not a very secure choice for a PIN, it means the disk will have some level of protection and that a standard user can change the PIN to something more secure and personal.

-## Pre-req settings
+## Pre-requisite settings

 BitLocker - Endpoint Protection settings:
 Additional auth at start up: require